FastComments/fastcomments-docs/src/content/guides/api/items/api-resources.md

 #### Note!

-We have listed this documentation in non-alphabetical order, listing the Pages documentation first, to help limit confusion when determining what values to pass for `urlId` in the Comment API.
+We suggest reading the Pages documentation first, to help limit confusion when determining what values to pass for `urlId` in the Comment API. w